Hugohuuts/LoLaTokenization/README.md

 ## Getting Started

-Different Jupyter Notebooks can be downloaded.
+The results can be presented visually through methods within the eval_accuracy Notebook

 ## Contributions

 Work on assigned tasks in personal branches.
 Push updates regularly for review in weekly meetings.

-## Notes

-This README will be updated as the project progresses to reflect more specific details and instructions.